stereobooster/astro-digital-garden/packages/website/src/content/docs/recipes/content-graph-visualization.md

 See [[graph]].

-This graph is generated on the server-side with the help of Graphology and some custom code.
-It is too long to post it here.
-Check out source code, if you want to know more.
+This graph is generated on the server side with the help of Graphology and some custom code.
+It is too long to post here, so check out the source code if you want to know more.

-Idea was to show graph without the need for JS on the client-side.
-But it is hard to do.
-Because one needs to take care of not overlaping nodes, edges and labels.
-It is good enough to demonstate the idea, but it needs to be reimplemented to be rendered on the client-side.
+The idea was to display the graph without the need for JavaScript on the client side.
+However, this is challenging because one needs to manage the overlapping of nodes, edges, and labels.
+It is good enough to demonstrate the idea, but it needs to be reimplemented for rendering on the client side.

 ## See also